-The Computer Science and ICT Department develops students’ understanding of modern computing technology.
-Students learn how computers work, how to program software and how to use a wide range of business and creative software.
+The Computer Science and ICT Department develops students’ understanding of modern computing technology in Years 7, 10 and 11.
+Students in these years learn how computers work, how to program software and how to use a wide range of business and creative software.

-Our specialist ICT and computer science teachers are supported by a full time team of technicians who maintain our large network and software resources.
-We are always keen to innovate and to grasp opportunities which will help our students succeed and keep us at the forefront of Computing and ICT development and our technicians are always able to respond and deploy cutting edge software quickly.
+Our specialist ICT and computer science teachers are supported by a team of technicians.
+We are always keen to innovate and to grasp opportunities which will help our students succeed and keep us at the forefront of Computing and ICT development.

 Accommodation, Resourcing and Facilities

 The Department is housed in four dedicated ICT suites equipped with latest generation multi core desktop workstations with solid state drives.
 All computers are networked and run software including the full Visual Studio suite, Processing, Python and the Adobe CS suite of applications.
-Students’ work is tracked and marked using the Google Classroom platform.
+Students’ work is tracked and marked using a range of digital platforms.

-At Key Stage 4 students can choose to study either GCSE Computer Science or the Certificate in Digital Applications, both of which are very popular courses.
+At Key Stage 4 students have the opportunity to study either GCSE Computer Science or an approved ICT course for their year of study (currently Creative IMedia).
+Both options are very popular amongst our students.

 At Key Stage 5 we offer GCE A Level Computing and the OCR Cambridge Technicals qualification in ICT.
-Both are popular options and we have an enviable record of students gaining places at university on ICT or computing related courses.
+Both are popular options, and we have an enviable record of students gaining places at university on ICT or Computing related courses or securing apprenticeships.

 We run a range of extra-curricular activities and have taken students on trips including the National Computer Museum and lectures at Surrey University.